The Jacobian of a Riemann surface and the geometry of the cut locus of simple closed geodesics: Abstract

 \section{Abstract}

 To any compact Riemann surface of genus $g$ one may assign a principally polarized abelian variety of dimension $g$, the \textit{Jacobian} of the Riemann surface.
-The Jacobian is a complex torus and we call a Gram matrix of the lattice of a Jacobian a \textit{period Gram matrix}.
-We give upper and lower bounds for all entries of the period Gram matrix with respect to a suitable homology basis.
-These bounds depend on the geometry of the cut locus of non-separating simple closed geodesics (scg).
-We first present a theoretical approach that relies on the premise that these cut loci can be calculated.
-Then we give an example where our upper bound is sharp.
-Finally we give practical estimates based on the geometry of Q-pieces that contain a canonical homology basis.
-The methods developed here have been applied to surfaces that contain small non-separating scgs in \cite{bmm}.\\ \\ Mathematics Subject Classifications: 14H40, 14H42, 30F15 and 30F45.
+The Jacobian is a complex torus, and a Gram matrix of the lattice of a Jacobian is called a \textit{period Gram matrix}.
+This paper provides upper and lower bounds for all the entries of the period Gram matrix with respect to a suitable homology basis.
+These bounds depend on the geometry of the cut locus of non-separating simple closed geodesics.
+Assuming that the cut loci can be calculated, a theoretical approach is presented followed by an example where the upper bound is sharp.
+Finally we give practical estimates based on the Fenchel-Nielsen coordinates of surfaces of signature $(1,1)$, or \textit{Q-pieces}.
+The methods developed here have been applied to surfaces that contain small non-separating simple closed geodesics in \cite{bmm}.\\ \\ Keywords : Riemann surfaces, Jacobians, harmonic forms, energy, hyperbolic geometry.\\ \\ Mathematics Subject Classifications (2010): 14H40, 14H42, 30F15 and 30F45.